shinolab/greedy-holographic-reconstruction/README.md

     ```

 * Then, add environment variable `CONDA_HOME` and set Anaconda home directory path to link `flangmain.lib`.

+* If you get `LINK : fatal error LNK1181: cannot open input file 'gfortran.lib'`, please copy `win/gfortran.lib` to `C:\opt\lib\`.
+    * This file is just empty lib. `openblas-src` doesn't seem to actually use gfortran, but requires `gfortran.lib`.
+So, just link the empty lib file.

 * See also [OpenBLAS official instruction](https://github.com/xianyi/OpenBLAS/wiki/How-to-use-OpenBLAS-in-Microsoft-Visual-Studio).